Fort Anawagen |

 Arrowsic Trading Post (1)

-A Clarke and Lake Co. fortified trading post and garrison house.
-Located on the eastern side of Arrowsic Island along the Sasonoa River at Squirrel Point, between Mill Island and Spring Cove.
+A Clarke and Lake Co. fortified trading post and garrison house (20 feet by 65 feet).
+Located on the eastern side of Arrowsic Island along the Sasonoa River, between Mill Island and Spring Cove.
 It was attacked and destroyed in 1676 during King Philip's War, with the death of Thomas Lake.
 The fort's two cannon were recovered by a relief party in 1677, and removed back to Boston.
-Excavations done initially in the 1890's and later in the 1960's - 1970's revealed hundreds of artifacts, most on display at the Woolwich Historical Society.
+Excavations done initially in the 1890's and later in the 1960's - 1970's revealed hundreds of artifacts, most on display at the Woolwich Historical Society Museum on US 1 at Nequasset Road.

-A colonial era garrison house or blockhouse located on the Kennebec River at Butler's Cove, opposite the south-end of Lee Island.
+A settlers' garrison house or blockhouse located on the Kennebec River at Butler's Cove, opposite the south end of Lee Island.

 John Watt's Fort

-A colonial era garrison house or blockhouse located on the Kennebec River at Green Point, nearly opposite the north-end of Lee Island.
+A settlers' garrison house or blockhouse located on the Kennebec River at Green Point, nearly opposite the north end of Lee Island.

 Arrowsic Fort (2)

 Also known as Fort Menaskoux.
-A peace conference between the Indians and settlers took place here in 1720.
-Located on the west-side of Arrowsic Island along the Kennebec River near Fisher Eddy.
+Peace conferences between the local Indians and settlers took place here in August 1717 and August 1718.
+The settlement here was attacked again in 1723.
+Located on the west side of Arrowsic Island along the Kennebec River, near Fisher's Eddy.

 Woolwich Garrison Houses